ngirdharry/belly-button-challenge/README.md

 VS Code and Web browser (Chrome).

 # Data Visualizations
+Please visit https://ngirdharry.github.io/ to view/use the interactive visualizations.

 Designed and developed a Belly-Button Dashboard to showcase the diversity of operational taxonomic units present in the dataset, providing an interactive and user-friendly platform for exploring the microbial composition of human navels.